Code-4-Community/learning-resources/docs/jumpstart/week-6.md

 assertEquals("Hello World!", res);
 ```

-If you're interested in having the thing you want to do be done only when certain parameters are entered, then you can
+If you only want to mock a method when it's called with certain parameters, then you can
 do that with argument matchers.
 You can do things like `any()` for anything, `anyInt()` for any integer,
 `any(MyClass.class)` for that specific class, or even just enter your own number/string for specific entries.
-The result you specify will only be returned/done when that matcher is satisfied.
+The result you specify will only be returned/done when all matchers are satisfied.

 >Note: if there's another condition you need satisfied, you can also create your own matcher if the default ones aren't
 >enough (I've never done that though, the default ones are usually good enough).